Mortgage at retirement

 - •

-Use-super-lump-sum at preservation age is operationally simple but locks you into the mortgage rate during the bridge years even if rates fall.
+Use-super-lump-sum at preservation age is operationally simple but locks you into the mortgage rate during the bridge years even if rates fall, and the lump-sum withdrawal can be a meaningful chunk of super depending on the loan balance at that point.

-ProjectFi is a planning tool, not financial advice.
+ProjectFi is a calculator that models the choices you make.
+It is not financial advice.
 Projections are estimates only.
 Please consult a licensed financial adviser before making investment decisions.